UConn reaches settlement with rowers in gender equity suit

 “At a time that we really didn’t think there was going to be a future, now we have everything a rowing team could ever want or need to succeed,” she said.

-UConn rowing coach Jennifer Sanford said she is proud of Mlynek and the other 11 rowers who filed the lawsuit because they believed the case was always about more than just their team.
+UConn rowing coach Jennifer Sanford said she is proud of Mlynek and the other 11 rowers who filed the lawsuit, believing the case was always about more than just their team.

 “They saw value in fighting for the reinstatement of our program, but also saw beyond that, hoping that our case would protect other rowing teams across the country from being cut in the future,” she said.
 “I’m pleased that the University has made the commitment to fully support our program and look forward to moving ahead, building the program with our current student-athletes and enthusiastic recruits who will represent the University of Connecticut with pride.”